-Accessibility Issue Example Solutions The student usually accesses Spoken audio or human read aloud: text with pictures.
+Accessibility Issue Example Solutions The student usually accesses text with pictures.
 During instruction, the educator provides supplemental pictures as necessary, specifically for the response options, so the student can access the text.
 However, that practice is not allowed during the DLM alternate assessment.
 Most Essential Elements that include a text focus on a student's ability to make meaning from words.
-The text may be read aloud to the student by selecting synthetic Spoken Audio or Human Read Aloud in the PNP Profile.
-(Go to previous example solutions about human read aloud.)
+The text may be read aloud to the student by selecting synthetic spoken audio or human read aloud in the PNP Profile.
 Using picture symbols to support word reading is not allowed.
-For more information about why picture symbols are not allowed, review the section in this manual titled "Supports: Allowed and Not T Allowed".
-The student uses low-tech (not computerized) eye gaze to communicate.
-Offline response options: The test administrator may present the response options offline in an alternate format in which the student is accustomed.
+For more information about why picture symbols are not allowed, review the section in this manual titled "Supports: Allowed and Not Allowed."
+The student uses low-tech (not Offline response options: computerized) eye gaze to communicate.
+The test administrator may present the response options offline in an alternate format to which the student is accustomed.
 The test administrator will then enter the student's selected responses in the testlet in Student Portal.
-The student uses eye gaze-or Alternate presentations of response options: another means-and can only indicate yes or no responses.
-OR The student always selects the same response option (e.g., the first or the last option when presented with the response options).
-The test administrator may present the item and response options as follows: First, read the item and response options that are presented onscreen.
+The student uses eye gaze-or Alternate presentations of response another means-and can only options: indicate yes or no responses.
+OR The test administrator may present the item and response options as follows: The student always selects the same response option (e.g., the first or the last option when presented with the response options).
+First, read the item and response options that are presented onscreen.
 Then, repeat the item and present response option 1, asking the student something like, "Do you want this option?
-Answer yes or no." OR The student provides their response. ОК Repeat the process for response option 2.

-Accessibility Issue Example Solutions The student can be presented only two response options at a time.
+Answer yes or no." OR The student provides their response.
+The student can be presented only two response options at a time.
+Repeat the process for response option 2.
 Repeat the process for response option 3 until all response options have been presented to the student.

-If the student has indicated yes to all response options or to more than one response option, read the selected options again, following the above process until the student has selected only one response option.
-If the student has not narrowed the selection to one response option, the test administrator may try another approach.
-Example: The test administrator may present two response options at a time until the student has eliminated all but one response option.
+Accessibility Issue Example Solutions If the student has indicated yes to all response options or to more than one response option, read the selected options again, following the above process until the student has selected only one response option.
+If the student has not narrowed the selection to one response option, the test administrator may try another approach such as the following example solutions: The test administrator may present two response options at a time until the student has eliminated all but one response option.
 To maintain validity, present the response options in the same order they are presented onscreen.
 Present response option 1 and response option 2, and then say something like this to the student, "Which of these options do you want to choose: option 1 or option 2?"
 Be patient to allow time for the student to respond.
 Once a response is selected, present that response along with option 3.
 Allow the student time to select a response.
 Then, repeat the above process until all options have been presented.
 When the responses have been narrowed to the final response, enter it in the testlet in Student Portal.